sdclibbery/pi-monitor/README.md

  * EMAs
  * Show live depth chart
 * ?
 Need something (restartable) in monitor that can track candles and trigger bots automatically...
+* localtunnel: Always start from correct, but retry with additions if it fails, this way any adjustment should be temporary
 * Show TA indicators: RSI, NVT
 !?
 Setup a shutdown button: https://github.com/dhunink/RaspberryPiSafeShutdown/blob/master/safeShudown.py
  ?
 Or just a button on the webpage to shutdown...